Smoking, Drinking and Drug Use (SDD) Among Young People in England Survey: Information for parents

 This research complies fully with GDPR and the Market Research Society Code of Conduct.
 Taking part in this survey is voluntary.
 See below for more information about GDPR.

 Ipsos MORI will store respondents’ information securely and keep it confidential.
-The name and address of your child’s school and the name of the class groups that took part will not be passed on to any other organisation, and will be deleted on 31/10/19.
+The name and address of your child’s school and the name of the class groups that took part will not be passed on to any other organisation, and will be deleted within three months after the end of the project.

 Pupils do not write their names on the questionnaire, and therefore will never be identifiable to the study research team nor in any data collected.
 Answers to the questionnaire will be used for research purposes only, and will be combined with those of others that take part in the survey.
 Only anonymous statistics will be reported.